astroumd/lmtoy/docs/source/glossary.rst

     ObsNum
       Observatation Number.
 This is not all, obsnum is part of the (**ObsNum** , **SubObsNum** , **ScanNum**) tuple.

+    Project ID
+      Or whatever we are going to call it

     ramp
       The ramp is the area where not all beams have been.
 Within the ramp there is thus a uniform coverage.
 The